Foreign trainee fatality data highlight safety and exploitation issues in Japan | The Japan Times

-Work-related incidents in Japan killed 22 foreign trainees over a three-year period from fiscal 2014, government data showed Sunday, reflecting the risk that laborers brought here could face dangerous or exploitative conditions.
+Work-related incidents killed 22 foreign trainees over a three-year period from fiscal 2014, according to government data, illustrating the risk that laborers brought to Japan will face dangerous or exploitative conditions.

-While most of the 22 deaths are believed to have been caused by accidents, one was the result of karōshi (death by overwork), the Health, Labor and Welfare Ministry data show.
+While most of the 22 deaths are believed to have been caused by accidents, one was the result of karōshi (death by overwork), the Health, Labor and Welfare Ministry said Sunday.

 The ministry’s figures are the first government statistics to be released on work-related deaths among foreign trainees in Japan.

-Over the period, there were on average 475 cases of work-related accidents per year that were subject to compensation via industrial accident insurance and that required four or more days of leave for such workers, the data showed.
+During the three-year period, there were on average 475 cases of work-related accidents per year that were subject to compensation via industrial accident insurance and which required four or more days of leave for such workers, the data showed.

+The ratio of work-related deaths for foreign trainees was significantly higher than the ratio for all workers.

-Japan introduced the oft-criticized training program for foreign workers in 1993 with the apparent aim of transferring Japanese know-how to developing countries.
-But the scheme, applicable to agriculture and manufacturing among other sectors, has drawn criticism at home and abroad as a cover for importing cheap labor.
+The government introduced the oft-criticized training program for foreign workers in 1993 with the apparent aim of transferring Japanese know-how to developing countries.
+But the program, applicable to agriculture and manufacturing among other sectors, has drawn criticism at home and abroad as a cover for importing cheap labor.

 Cases of illegally long working hours, unpaid wages, violence and other harsh conditions have also been reported.